 Unfortunately, they are not the only ones.
 There is a new breed of digital freight forwarders on a mission to digitize global forwarding and logistics.
 They sell transparency and efficiency over the traditional forwarding approach, and they are very effectively outflanking traditional forwarders by the droves.

-There is no shortage of digital platforms out there, Cargowise being another popular example.
+There is no shortage of digital freight forwarding platforms out there, Cargowise being another popular example.
 They have done very well upgrading forwarder systems, embracing technology, and improving data interchange.

 Flexport's success is not so much about digital freight forwarding, as it is about revolutionizing the whole supply chain industry.
 Flexport says, “with Data Comes Change”.
 So, it’s not just about transparency as much as it’s about capturing structured data across the platform, “...to allow for richer analysis and better business planning” In short, Flexport is using supply data to drive supply chain optimization as a differentiator and sales strategy.
 I recommend reading Flexport's white paper called, “From Chaos to Control: Optimizing Global Trade with Data” for more information on how data is chaining the supply chain industry

 Flexport is telling Independent Forwarders how they are coming for their clients on their client page.
 Pay very close attention, because if you don’t give this a good look, you’ll end up outflanked.
 Flexport is offering everything an independent freight forwarder is offering including efficient freight forwarding and decent rates, and maybe even better information.
 But they are focusing on and successfully delivering data driven optimization, across the whole supply chain, creating efficiencies and savings that rates and service alone can’t compete with.
 Let’s see, save $200 on a container versus saving thousands in better planning and execution.
 Who wins?